You’re a mother-to-be, of course you’ve got questionsAnd me? I’ve got some answers.

 Q. Can hypnobirthing be beneficial to someone that has special circumstances, VBAC (Vaginal Birth After Caesarean) or who must have a caesarean birth?

 A. Hypnobirthing is very beneficial to mothers in ALL circumstances.
-It instils in you the ability to draw upon your inner reserves of feminine power.
+It instils in you the ability to draw upon tools and techniques as you need them to relax and reduce anxiety.
 I want you to experience a calm and positive birth, regardless of how your precious baby comes into the world.
 That’s what I am all about; positive birthing and parenting.
 All birth is a miracle.
 Every birth is birth.
 In fact, there is even a Hypnobirthing Australia™ track and an alternative program specifically designed for caesarean birth.
 Please note that I am no substitute for the relationship between a health professional and a mother.
 I understand that there are important decisions to be made between mothers and medical professionals, and the safety of mother and baby are paramount.

 Q. As a Hypnobirthing Australia™ practitioner, do you attend the birth?

 A. Currently, I don’t attend births, the lion’s share of our work will be implemented well and truly before your labour begins.
 However, I am going to become a doula soon.
 Then I’m all yours!
 In hypnobirthing classes, I emphasise that the birth companion is the support during birth, and so are your caregivers.
 During classes, I involve your birth companion in a way that they practice and help you prepare for deep relaxation, and advocate on your behalf.
-During labour they can guide you into relaxation through hypnosis prompts, relaxation techniques, deepening methods, and visualisations.
+During labour they can guide you into relaxation through many Hypnobirthing Australia™ tools and techniques.
 They have such an important role during your birth and are not helpless like some may seem to think.
 They are protectors of the cave and it is quite primal for them to be involved.

 A. You can learn hypnobirthing any time during your pregnancy, as the techniques are very straightforward, easy to learn, and practical to apply.
 However, in between 20-30 weeks is ideal as you will have the time to practice the techniques before birth and reap the benefits of relaxation during your pregnancy.